Cgull01/tresure/README.md

 - rename column V
 - delete column V
 - add more columns V
-- add column and task position in database <---
+- add column and task position in database V
-- task edit moves task to bottom, expected: stay in place
-- context menu on task to remove task
+- context menu on task to remove task <-----
+- error pages, no network pages, 404 pages
+- stylize background a bit
+- renaming variable like taskID to task_id
 -----------^ ok with abandoning here ^-------------

 - fix dueDate